paramify/evidence-fetchers/docs/CUSTOMER_SETUP_GUIDE.md

 ## Environment Variables

-Some scripts require environment variables to be set:
+Some scripts require environment variables to be set.
+The project includes a comprehensive `.env.example` file that shows all available configuration options.

+### Environment File Setup

+1. Copy the example file: `cp .env.example .env`
+2. Edit `.env` with your actual values
+3. Uncomment and modify the settings you need

+The `.env.example` file includes:
+- **Paramify API Configuration** (required)
+- **Multi-Instance Support** for GitLab projects and AWS regions
+- **Provider-specific settings** for AWS, GitLab, KnowBe4, Okta, and Rippling
+- **Fetcher-specific flags** for advanced configuration

 ### KnowBe4 Scripts
 ```bash